evert/evert.github.com/_posts/2018/2018-06-14-webdav-features-for-http.md

 using `REPORT` or `SEARCH` instead.
 The requests and response bodies could identical if you were to use `POST`, but these methods are both idempotent, and safe.

-If you can, you should always use `GET` for retrieving information, but if you can't and consider using `POST`, you could consider `REPORT` or `SEARCH` instead.

 * [RFC3252, section 3.6: REPORT method][7].
 * [RFC5323, section 2: The SEARCH method][8].